 52 credit hours are required to complete the program.
 The length of time varies according to student need.
 Some students pursuing the degree full-time (2 courses per quarter) finish in two years.
 Others take one course a quarter and complete their program requirements in three to four years.
 Students often switch between full and part time status throughout their academic careers at SPS, dependent on their personal and professional duties.

-In 2013, the most recent year in which graduation rates were reported to NASPAA, for the cohort of students that began their MPA degree five years earlier, 29% graduated in 2 years, 55% graduated in 3 years and 71% graduated in 4 years.
+In 2013, the most recent year in which graduation rates were reported to NASPAA, for the cohort of students that began their MPA degree five years earlier, 29% graduated in two years, 55% graduated in three years and 71% graduated in four years.

 Based on our 2014 IPS survey, here is a list of current or most recent job titles our graduates held: